pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 ### Editing a `package.json` file

 You can edit the `package.json` file directly by opening the file in your code editor.
 You can change any of the keys or values at will.
-However, your JSON will need to be valid for it to run.
+However, your JSON will need to be valid for your application to run.
 For example, you could add your name as a value for the `"author" key:

 ```json
 {